 MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

-Well, I don’t.
-I NEVER think about it.
 Do I look like a nerd?
 No. No I do NOT look like a nerd.
 I’m a jock.
 I’m a sports jock that never thinks about things like how MPLS labels are like an instruction.
 Have you really come to my blog, my sacred website, just to accuse me of being the kind of person who spends his time thinking about how MPLS labels are like an instruction?
 This is an outrage.
 I’m going to sue to you, there’s no doubt about it.
 I’ve spent literal decades building up my jock persona, only for you to ruin it within ten seconds.
 You’re going to pay, and pay very heavily indeed.

 In this introductory post I’ll to show you some of the basic theory, where you’re going to learn all about how an MPLS label is really like a kind of instruction.
 This is a concept that I think about a lot.
 And I mean a LOT.

-You’ll need some baseline MPLS knowledge to understand these two posts, but I’ll do my best to bring you along for the journey no matter what your current level of understanding.
+You’ll need some baseline MPLS knowledge to understand these two posts – but I’ll do my best to bring you along for the journey, no matter what your current level of understanding.
 Time to dive deep into some very cool tech!

 WHAT THE H*CK (HECK) IS SEGMENT ROUTING?